tmt514/CSCI2244Fall23/site/docs/index.md

 ## Grading

-* 27% Homeworks: There will be 12 problem sets.
+* 20% Homeworks: There will be 10 problem sets.
-The highest 9 PS scores count towards to your homework grade.
+The highest 8 PS scores count towards to your homework grade.
-* 18% Exam 1.
+* 20% Exam 1.
 (50 minutes)
-* 18% Exam 2.
+* 20% Exam 2.
 (50 minutes)
-* 36% Exam 3.
-(2 hours)
+* 40% Exam 3.
+(2 hours and 45 minutes)
-* 1% if I can recognize you at the end of the semester.
+* +1% if I can recognize you at the end of the semester.

 ## Homeworks

-There will be 12 problem sets, and each problem set is released at least 168 hours before due.
+There will be 10 problem sets, and each problem set is released at least 168 hours before due.
-The typical deadline is 10PM (ET) but I allow submissions up to 11:59PM (ET) on the same day. <b>I do not accept submissions later than 11:59PM.
-This is a hard constraint, no excuse, sorry.</b> (That's why we dropped 3 PS scores!)
+A typical deadline is Wednesday 10PM (ET) but I allow submissions up to 11:59PM (ET) on the same day. <b>I do not accept submissions later than 11:59PM.
+This is a hard constraint, no excuse, sorry.</b> (That's why we dropped 2 PS scores!)

-Each homework is worth of 20 points, and usually consists of three parts:
+Each homework is worth of 20 points (=2.5% term grade), and usually consists of three parts:

-1. Writing Assignments (Mostly Mathematical Proofs).
-(12 points)
+1. Writing Assignments (12 points): mostly mathematical proofs.
-2. Canvas Quizzes.
-(4 points)
+2. Canvas Quizzes (4 points): concepts & calculations.<br/><div style="color:gray;font-size:80%;margin-top:-5px;">50 minutes, 8 random questions, unlimited number of attempts!</div>
-3. Programming Assignments.
-(4 points)
+3. Programming Assignments (4 points): experiments & empirical analysis.

 Occasionally there are bonus questions.
 However, bonus questions are usually significantly more challenging, and require much more effort.